Mahasvan/BotMan.py/README.md

 ![openrobot token](./readme_images/16_openrobot_token.png)

 If you are not able to procure the API Key, you can add the `openrobot` cog to the `blacklisted_cogs` list.

+# Credits
+- [Discord.py](https://github.com/Rapptz/discord.py) and [PyCord](https://github.com/Pycord-Development/pycord) for obvious reasons
+- A lot of friends who helped bring this project to where it is now.
+- Special mention to [CorpNewt](https://github.com/CorpNewt) for [CorpBot.py](https://github.com/corpnewt/CorpBot.py/) from where I got ideas for _quite a few_ commnds

 # Work in Progress.